U.S. #1234 was issued on the second anniversary of the forming of the Alliance for Progress, a program sponsored by President John F. Kennedy.

 US aid to Latin America increased dramatically in the first years to $1.4 billion per year.
 In spite of the investment, the program did not achieve the success Kennedy had hoped for.
 The results were mixed, partly because of Kennedy’s assassination.
 The administrations that followed were not as dedicated to supporting the Alliance.

-The positive results were a reduction in adult illiteracy and construction of health clinics.
+The positive results were a reduction in adult illiteracy and the construction of health clinics.
 Additionally, there was a small amount of income growth – the goal of 2.5% per capita economic growth was exceeded by over 1%.

 Although the United States contributed approximately $11 million to the Alliance for Progress over 10 years, the high birth rate was a factor in causing unemployment to keep rising and the housing shortage continued.
 The aspect of the alliance that was seen as the biggest failure was the replacement of 13 constitutional governments with military dictatorships.